What is a DDoS Attack and How Does It Work?

 • Set up an intrusion detection system (IDS).

-• Update your firewall and IPS regularly.
+• Regularly update your firewall and IPS.

-• Use TCP-level prevention measures, such as TCP segmentation and packet filtering.
+• Use TCP-level prevention like packet filtering.

-• Prioritize traffic based on business criticality.
+• Prioritize traffic based on importance.

 • Seek help from a third-party provider.